PriteshSoni221/Touch_slider/README.md

 # Drawbacks
 - Changing orientation can sometimes cause slight issues (sometimes image will not be at the center)
-- When you first load the webPage, it will show a little unneccesary animation. - It is a feature not a bug ;)
+- After a certain action during changing the slides, animation will disrupt and not work properly.
 - Please excuse my overuse of commented console.log, it really healps me to understand the flow of my code

 # Notes for Scandiweb
 - I have left comments inside my code for you about like/dislike button
+- When you first load the webPage, sometimes it will show a little unneccesary animation. - It is a feature not a bug ;)